nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `load 3` loads the data from the 3rd slot

 ### Help menu: `help`
-Help function lists out all the commands available, along with a brief description
+Lists out all the commands available, along with a brief description

 Format: `help`

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all people in the address book.

 Format: `list`